-A product canvas is typically used by product development and product management teams to get a big picture for what features to build.
+A product canvas is typically used by product development and product management teams to get a big picture of what features to build.
 The product canvas is just one part of a bigger system for running your business.
 The business model canvas is a more encompassing framework to examine all aspects of your business to find ways to improve.
+Finally, the

 page, you'll see the entire template to use for the product canvas.
 Before you get started on the main sections of the canvas, you need to establish the name, goal, and metrics for success of the feature you want to build.